mc68-net/r8format/README.md

 program text and will always be rendered in ASCII.

-Within string constants (between double-quotes) `DATA` arguments (whether quoted or not) and after a `REM` the text is interpreted as MSX-BASIC encoded characters.
-This encoding maps:
+Within string constants (between double-quotes) `DATA` arguments (whether quoted or not) and after a `REM` the text is interpreted as the "Graphic Header Byte" (グラフ ィ ック ヘッダ バイ ト) or "GHB" encoding used by MSX-BASIC and the BIOS `CNVCHR` ($0AB) routine.

+The GHB encoding maps:
 - Bytes valued 0x00, 0x02-0x1F and 0x7F to their corresponding ASCII
   control characters.
 (Some of these are interpreted by print routines as cursor movement and other commands; see msx.org wiki page [MSX Characters and Control Codes][codes].)
 - Bytes valued 0x20-0x7E and 0x80-0xFF to their corresponding MSX character set code points.
-- Byte sequences matching 0x01 _NN_, where _NN_ is 0x40-0x5F, to MSX
+- Byte sequences matching 0x01 _NN_, where _NN_ is 0x41-0x5F, to MSX
-  character set code points _NN-0x40_, i.e. 0x00-0x1F.
+  character set code points _NN-0x41_, i.e. 0x01-0x1F.
+- There appears to be no official way to represent code point 0 (always a "blank" character, the same as space, in the official character sets), but many third-party sources use 0x01 0x00, as does this program.

-The detokenizer converts MSX-BASIC encoded characters to Unicode characters using a built-in or (soon) user-specified mapping.
+The detokenizer converts GHB encoded characters to Unicode characters using a built-in or (soon) user-specified mapping.
 (You can see the list of currently known MSX character sets by by giving any unknown character set name to the `-c` option of a command-line program, e.g., `bin/detok -c - -`.)